unt-libraries/solrbenchmark/README.md

 *`solrbenchmark`* contains tools for benchmarking Solr instances: generating and loading fake but realistic data, running tests, and reporting results.

-If you're running a production [Apache Solr](https://solr.apache.org/) instance, you know that pinning down Solr's hardware and configuration requirements can be notoriously difficult.
+If you're running [Apache Solr](https://solr.apache.org/), you know that pinning down Solr's hardware and configuration requirements can be notoriously difficult.
 So many factors affect how Solr will perform — including how many collections or Solr cores you have, the size and complexity of your schema(s), the size of your document sets, and the load you need to be able to handle.
 The usual advice is that you have to profile for your specific use case in order to get an idea about what you'll need.

-One profiling approach is to benchmark: set up a Solr instance that reflects your production configuration (or a your best guess about what a solid configuration would be), load up documents that reflect your use case, and run tests to measure performance.
-Then run additional tests, changing the baseline configuration and comparing results against the benchmark to see what changes have what effects.
+One profiling approach is to benchmark: set up a Solr instance that reflects your production configuration (or a your best guess about what a solid configuration would be), load up documents that reflect your use case, and run tests to measure baseline performance.
+Then run additional tests, each of which changes some configuration variable, and compare results against the baseline to see what changes have what effects.

 Benchmarking in this manner is time consuming, and there's a lot to consider.
 I wrote this package in an effort to save myself (and possibly others) some time by documenting and operationalizing aspects of this process.

 Be aware that this package came out of a particular implementation of Solr benchmarking tests.
-Although the workflow, methods, parameters, etc. may be too inherently tied to the assumptions from that implementation, my goal has been to generalize things enough that it's more widely useful.
+Although the workflow, methods, parameters, etc. may be inherently tied to the assumptions from that implementation, my goal has been to generalize things enough that it's more widely useful.
 The decisions I made and parameters I used may be problematic in various ways, so I'm releasing this as a pre-production version, which I hope to refine in the future.

 See the [Usage](#usage) section for more details.